|Nutritional Guidelines (per serving)|

 Combine the sauerkraut, sweet pickle relish, sugar, mustard, and caraway seeds in a saucepan and heat until warmed through.

-Use the sauerkraut topping to top hot dogs.
+Use the sauerkraut topping to top hot dogs or serve alongside your favorite meats.

 - For an extra special hot dog topping, make homemade sauerkraut.
 Just plan about 6 weeks ahead since that's how long the fermentation process typically takes.